 Great Alaskan Accounting People (GAAP)

-GAAP had a busy year, hosting their two major annual events: Professional Development Day and the 3rd Annual Alaska Native Corporation Seminar.
-At the end of the year, GAAP helped community members fill out and file their tax return through the Voluntary Income Tax Assistance (VITA) program.
+GAAP hosted its two major annual events: Professional Development Day and the Alaska Native Corporation Seminar.
+Additionally, GAAP helped community members fill out and file their tax return through the Voluntary Income Tax Assistance (VITA) program.

 Native Alaskan Business Leaders (NABL)

-UAF Chapter of Society of Human Resource Management (SHRM)
+UAF Chapter of Society for Human Resource Management (SHRM)

 Students Offering Leadership Development (SOLD)